tifrueh/conjugator/README.md

 ## More information

-To learn more about Conjugateur, please consult the [wiki](https://github.com/tifrueh/conjugateur/wiki/).
+To learn more about Conjugator, please consult the [wiki](https://github.com/tifrueh/conjugateur/wiki/).